Uninstalling Anti-Virus for MAC getting error in script

 The command terminated due to receipt of a signal.

 Error number: 1009

 As the product is installed, an alternative to downloading the uninstaller from our FTP server is to simply run the script already installed on the system.
 To workaround the issue, run the uninstall from a Terminal using the following command:

 Since the uninstallation script requires elevated user rights, type the password for the administrative account and press Enter.
-F-Secure will fix this issue in an upcoming update.
+F-Secure will fix this issue in an upcoming update.5 Like

 During uninstall command (sudo /usr/local/f-secure/bin/uninstall_MacProtection) I get error: Rob (my username) is not in the sudoers file.
 This incident will be reported